flexi-framework/flexi/README.md

 # Quick Start Guide
 For a more detailed installation instructions, please see the [online documentation][readthedocs] or the [userguide][userguide].

-[FLEXI][flexi] is tested for various Linux distributions including Ubuntu, OpenSUSE, CentOS, or Arch. ƎLexi also runs on macOS.
+[FLEXI][flexi] is tested for various Linux distributions including Ubuntu, Fedora, OpenSUSE, CentOS, or Arch. ƎLexi also runs on macOS.
 For the installation, you require the following dependencies:

 | Package          | Required | Installed by FLEXI |
 |:-----------------|:--------:|:------------------:|